SimonPuchas/MotionPrediction/README.md

 The Custom_LSTM.ipynb serves as our basis, on which we built the model.

 The testingScripts folder contains arbitrary test files.
 These have no explicit purpose, but rather help to understand what certain methods, scripts, etc. are doing.

+The Presentation folder contains all necessary files to run the jupyter notebook correctly.
+This will be our presentation notebook.

 ## Idea: